 - Mail a paper return to the right address.
 To avoid processing delays, paper filers should carefully follow tax form instructions when sending a paper return to a specific address.

-- Fill in all requested information.
-When entering information on the tax return, take the time to ensure information is accurate.
-Information on paper returns should be legible and easy to read.
+- Fill in all requested information clearly.
+When entering information on the tax return, take the time to ensure information is accurate and easy to read.

 - Review all figures.
 While software catches and prevents many errors on e-filed returns, math errors remain common on paper returns.